dhocker/udmx-pyusb/Readme.md

 * Loads the uDMX.conf file from /etc/uDMX.conf.
 * Activates the virtualenv defined in the conf file IF PyUSB is not found in the current environment.
 * Loads the .uDMXrc file defined in the conf file.
-* Locates the uDMX interface.
+* Locates the uDMX interface based on vendor ID and product ID.
 * Sends the DMX message defined by the command line arguments.

 uDMX.py uses the pyuDMX.py module.